Marcela is Nicaraguan, which means two things. First, I’ve eaten at more Fritangas than your average Miamian or Cuban, for that matter.

 On the first visit to a new Fritanga, I always order a pretty standard Carne Asada (marinated steak), Gallo Pinto (rice & beans), Queso Frito (fried cheese) & Tajadas (thinly sliced longwise & fried green plantains).
 I eat this on my first and every visit after that.

-The Carne Asada is always a hard medium-well to well done.
-You can either accept this fate as I have, or you can order to your liking, which will definitely prolong your order and possibly cause a revolt with the folks waiting behind you in line.
-The Carne Asada was great, nice, soft, and well seasoned.
+The Carne Asada always comes hard medium-well to well done unless you request otherwise (which I don’t suggest).
+The latter will prolong your order and possibly cause a revolt with the folks waiting behind you in line.

 The Carne Asada at Caña Brava was soft, juicy, well seasoned, and, most importantly, delicious.
 If that wasn’t good enough, the Gallo Pinto (rice & beans) is some of the best, if not the best, in town.

 Luckily, they don’t over-fry the Queso Frito (fried cheese), which sometimes can leave it very stiff.

 PLEASE NOTE: This is a cafeteria-style set-up where everything is in steamer trays.
 There is a large selection of hearty Nicaraguan comfort food, but there’s pressure to know what to order when it’s your turn.